adrianneds/diet-problem-solver/README.md

 ## Diet Problem Solver
 A R-based diet planning application with a graphical user interface.

 It generates a diet that minimizes cost while satisfying daily nutritional constraints given the preferred food items of the user.
 The application outputs the cost of the diet, number of servings per food item, and Simplex method calculations.

-Food data (prices, servings) are read from an excel file.
+Food data (prices, servings) are read from an excel dataset.

 ## How to Run
 ***1. Clone this repository.***